dakhamohammed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     - Shell script that prints all possible combinations of two letters, exept oo.
       - Letters are lower cases, from a to z

+14. 13-print_float
+    - Shell script that print a number with two decimal places.
+      - The number will be stored in the env variable **NUM**